 I don’t think it would surprise anybody to find out that ads above organic results tend to be much more successful than ads below those results.
 So, if we know our ad is usually appearing in position 2 or 3, but we don’t know if that position is above or below the organic results, then we don’t have all the info we need in order to make the best possible decisions regarding bid optimization.

 This is where Google’s four new metrics come in handy.
 In November of 2018, Google introduced the following statistics:

 - (Absolute Top) %: The percent of your ads’ impressions shown in position 1 above the organic search results.

 - (Top) %: The percent of your ads’ impressions that are shown anywhere above the organic search results.

-- Search (Absolute Top) IS: The impressions your ads received in position 1 above the organic search results, divided by the amount of times they were eligible to do so.
+- Search (Absolute Top) IS: The impressions your ads received in position 1 above the organic search results, divided by the number of times they were eligible to do so.

-- Search (Top) IS: The impressions your ad received above the organic results, divided by the amount of times they were eligible to do so.
+- Search (Top) IS: The impressions your ad received above the organic results, divided by the number of times they were eligible to do so.

 Come to think of it, we should’ve seen this change coming once these were released.

 Why, you ask?

 Well, it’s become fairly apparent over the past few years that Google will continue to encourage advertisers to take advantage of their automated bidding strategies.
 The truth is that Average Position was generally a metric used by those of us a bit more keen on Manual CPC.

 The push towards automated bidding is even more obvious simultaneous release of “Target Impression Share,” a bidding strategy that allows you to target where on the SERP you want your ads to show, and how often you want them to show there.